hughperkins/coriander/test/eigen/README.md

 # Eigen tests

-Eigen is used by Tensorflow, so being able to build and run Eigen is a pre-requisite for running Eigen.
+Eigen is used by Tensorflow, so being able to build and run Eigen is a pre-requisite for running Tensorflow.

 There are tests in Eigen repository itelf, but I find I use these tests instead, which are a subset of the Eigen repo tests, and represent operations that are needed to build convolutional networks in Tensorflow.